awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 }
 ```

-In case of isolated regions like AWS GovCloud \(US\) or China regions, the endpoint might not be accessible because your IAM user is not recognized in those regions\.
+In case of isolated Region like AWS GovCloud \(US\) or China Regions, the endpoint might not be accessible because your IAM user is not recognized in those Regions\.

 If the source domain is secured with basic authorization, specify the username and password:

 ```
-POST target-domain-endpoint/_reindex
+POST _reindex
 {
   "source": {
     "remote": {